 Stairs

-When you're fitting laminate around the bottom of your staircase, use the same technique you did for the door frames.
-Undercut the bottom of your stairs the same way so that you don't need complicated cutting on your planks.
+When you're fitting laminate around the bottom of your staircase, use the same technique you used for the door frames.
+Undercut the bottom of your stairs the same way so that you don't need to make complicated cuts on your planks.

 Doing this guarantees a neat and tidy end result.